Acyclic cluster algebras with dense $g$-vector fans: Abstract

 \section{Abstract}

-The $g$-vector fans play an important role in studying cluster algebras and $\tau$-tilting theory.
-We survey cluster algebras with dense $g$-vector fans.
-In particular, we show that a connected acyclic cluster algebra has a dense $g$-vector fan if and only if it is either finite type or affine type.
+The $g$-vector fans play an important role in studying cluster algebras and silting theory.
+We survey cluster algebras with dense $g$-vector fans and show that a connected acyclic cluster algebra has a dense $g$-vector fan if and only if it is either finite type or affine type.
 As an application, we classify finite dimensional hereditary algebras with dense $g$-vector fans.